Who am I?

 So, naturally, the opposite was true…. everyone cooked meals at home.
 There was no take out, frozen meals nor fast foods.
 Believe it or not, kids actually ate whatever they were served.
 And if they didn’t want to eat, they’d then have to wait for another meal.
 There were no substitutions.
 Supplies were scarce.

 As such, I grew up always eating homemade meals.
 And my mom is a super talented cook.
 Her dishes and seasonings were always spot on.
 I watched her growing up, and much of what I learned was from her.
 She had that “ease” in the kitchen.
 She would add a little bit of this, and a little bit of that, and it would come out outstanding.

 I am a very similar cook to my mother – very intuitive.
 I have a vision for a dish in my head, then I execute it, and it usually hits the mark.

 Why am I creating recipes based on European and Mediterranean traditions?

-Polish cuisine has a special place in my heart, as it that was the very first cuisines I knew.
-However, I was very fortunate growing up living in the central Europe, as it also afforded me the ability to travel to most European countries and beyond.
+Polish cuisine has a special place in my heart, as that was the very first cuisines I knew.
+However, I was very fortunate growing up living in central Europe, as it also afforded me the ability to travel to most European countries and beyond.